qdu-bioinfo/PM_CNN/README.md

 ## Step 2:Build a phylogenetic tree(optional)

-The evolutionary tree of the representative sequence is constructed by FastTree and Mafft, and the distance matrix is obtained by using the cophenetic function in the R package ape.
+This step is optional, the phylogeny tree can either be constructed from representative sequences (e.g. marker gene or amplicon), or provided by users from a NEWICK format file (e.g. for shotgun).
+The evolutionary tree of the representative sequence is constructed by FastTree and Mafft.
 The related software can be downloaded to the official website, or please contact my e-mail.
 The commands involved are as follows:

 ### Get representative sequence: